DJSW04/vaults/CSA/Sub/Stored Program Concept.md

 [[Computer Organisation and Architecture Overview]]
+# The meaning of the stored program concept
+---
+- [ ] *Be able to describe the stored program concept: machine code instructions stored in main memory are fetched and executed serially by a processor that performs arithmetic and logical operations.*
+---
 >“serially fetching and executing machine code instructions stored in main memory by a processor that performs arithmetic and logical operations".

 * Allows one set of instructions to be switched out for another